(MRI Scan of the Spine, MRI Scan of the Brain)

 As there is a possibility that you may receive a sedative before the procedure, you should plan to have someone drive you home afterwards.

 MRI may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your physician's practices.
+Procedures may vary depending on your condition and your doctor's practices.

 Generally, MRI of the spine and brain follows this process: